All Episodes

 The DOJ doesn't care.

-The FBI doesn't seem to care, uh, trying to figure out why they don't care.
+Trying to figure out why they don't care.

-Department of Homeland Security Secretary that says domestic uh extremism is the number one threat to the country, he doesn't seem to care either.
+Department of Homeland Security Secretary that says domestic extremism is the number one threat to the country, he doesn't seem to care either.

 Their silence is deafening, and they got the seal of approval from Joe Biden to dox these Supreme Court justices.

-Now the question is do you see the Department of Justice, Department of Homeland Security, the FBI, are they going to do anything about this?
+Now the question is, do you see the Department of Justice, Department of Homeland Security, the FBI, are they going to do anything about this?

-Because I don't I don't suspect they will.
+Because I don't suspect they will.

 And I'll tell you one other thing that really outrages me.

-Okay, uh on January 6th, you know, David, I was live on this radio show condemning in real time what was going on.
+On January 6th, you know, David, I was live on this radio show condemning in real time what was going on.

 That can't happen in this country.

-Then you have people like Kamala Harris aiding and offering aid and comfort and support uh for those people involved in that rioting, even tweeting out a bail fund for to get people out of jail responsible for some of these acts of violence, and and mean and also praising the LAPD for defunding efforts.
+Then you have people like Kamala Harris aiding and offering aid and comfort and support for those people involved in that rioting, even tweeting out a bail fund to get people out of jail responsible for some of these acts of violence.

-And what I don't understand is why haven't we ever followed up on all of those riots with all of the video that we have and arrested every single person that was involved in in those riots in the summer of 2020?
+And what I don't understand is why haven't we ever followed up on all of those riots with all of the video that we have and arrested every single person that was involved in those riots in the summer of 2020?

 Why do they only focus on one riot and ignore 574 others that killed dozens, injured thousands of cops?